You know, I'm watching a television in here and these people in the media are going nuts.

 Hey, Rush, it's great to talk to you.

-I've been a long-time listener since high school.
+I've been a long time listener since high school.

-You're one of the biggest reasons I'm a conservative, so make a ditto to you.
+I'm a conservative, so make a ditto to you.

-The rich would waste them.
+The rich would waste them, quote unquote, using.

-Your your memory differs from mine.
+Your memory differs from mine.

-I have played the Kennedy soundbice.
+I have played the Kennedy sound bikes.

 Now, I don't know what Congress said when they passed these things.